 We were fighting against a counter-culture amongst our peers that meant it wasn’t “cool” to be a Christian anymore.
-As I learnt more about the wider church, I eventually realised that it was a reaction to previous excesses in the spiritual gifts, particularly those of healing and prophecy.
+As I learnt more about the wider church, I eventually realised that it was a reaction to previous excesses in spiritual gifts, particularly those of healing and prophecy.

-This was caused by something I was never party to, but which brought many growing pains to me and others:
+This was caused by something I was never a party to, but which brought many growing pains to me and others:

 The reality was that some people in the 80s church were badly hurt by mis-application of the spiritual gifts, along with poor teaching about the gifts themselves, and the character required to master them.